 Click Here to see the video.

 The Play About The Coach was first developed in 2007.
-That year, it enjoyed workshop performances at the People’s Improv Theatre (PIT) and the Tank in NYC.
+That year, it enjoyed workshop performances at the People’s Improv Theatre (PIT) and the Tank in New York.
 In the fall of ’08, The Coach was a part of the Philadelphia Fringe Festival playing in the historic museum district at The Black Lodge Theatre.
 The Coach then was commissioned by the Watertower Theatre in Addison, Texas to be a part of their Out of the Loop Festival in ’09.
-Following our run in Addison we were awarded with the Top Touring Production for the 08/09 season by the Dallas Ft Worth Critics Association.
-This past summer, The Coach played to rave reviews at the Capital Fringe in Washington DC.
-Beginning on February 27th, 2013 The Coach will enjoy its New York premiere at the 4th Street Theatre.
-For tickets, refer to the main page.
+Following the run in Addison we were awarded with the TOP TOURING PRODUCTION for the 08/09 season by the Dallas Fort Worth Theatre Critics Association.
+In the summer of ’12, The Coach played to rave reviews at the Capital Fringe in Washington DC.
+In February of ’13 The Coach finally made its New York premiere at the 4th Street Theatre.
+It followed that up with a run in Lake Placid, NY.
+Next stop for The Coach is in Seattle at the Taproot Theatre in the summer of ’16.

 “Watching actor/playwright Paden Fallis perform this mini theatrical tornado is akin to watching a train wreck, but in a good way — a desperate, funny, sweaty, can’t-look-away train wreck.”